DReGuerra/morpholoPy/README.md

 ### emulsion_bubbles

-This test analyzes bubbles in CNC emulsions to extract bubble characteristic length (diameter).<br>
+The tests up to this point have examined images that exibit periodic features (e.g., synthetic patterns, or nanowrinkles).
+The characteristic length analysis performed can be extended to other images featuring periodic features.
+In this test, we analyzes an emulsion of CNC that contains dispersed bubbles of varying sizes.
+Here, we use `characteristic_length.py` to extract bubble characteristic length (diameter).<br>
 The image analysis parameters below were determined based on trial and error:<br>
 |   Parameter*   |    Value    |
 |:---------------|:------------|